Why Move to Brazil?

 Living in Rio de Janeiro

 When I speak of Brazil, I am speaking mostly form my experience living in Rio de Janeiro.
 The country is so large and so diverse it might as well be many different countries and not just a single place.
 Every neighborhood, city, and state has its own culture, slang ‘giria’, even different fruits.
 But this article will generalize about common threads of Brazilian culture.
 And it needs to be added, that there are 2 sides to every coin and the picture I am about to paint also has many other sub stories.
-But the focus is the answer to… Why Brazil?
+But the focus is the answer to… Why move to Brazil?

 Brazil has an enormous army, but has never been to battle (ok very rarely).
 It has nearly no enemies, except for the Argentinians in futebol, but that is all in jest.
 So why prepare for warfare?
 The government does not support nor protect the common folk.
 So when you have nothing to count on, you look to those around you for support.
 The typical Brazilian family rallies together to the end.
 I have met families that even physically fought each other and then scrubbed the kitchen floor side by side that same afternoon.
 Because of this the Brazilian family is tight and strong.
 The live together forever.
 If you are not getting a pension to take care of you when you are older, or health services when you have Dengue Fever, or a good local school to send your kindergartner to, you turn to those who can provide instant hep and support.
 My best friend earns about 500Reais a month, which at the time I wrote this is a bit less than $200USDollars.
 She is the sole bread winner for a family of six, cleans the house all on her own and still goes out dancing til dawn.
 She is not bitter, nor expects any help or pity.
 I once asked her why, and she replied simply, because it is my family.